SarahBass/ArduinoRoboCar/README.md

 4 pin LCD screen  | To print out graphics or work as a serial monitor
 ----------------- | ------------------------------------------------------
-A gesture sensor  | To sense infared and movement to find target
+APD69860 gesture  | To sense infared, color, and movement to find target

 ### Code Information :